Procedures of the United States House of Representatives: Speaking on the Floor

 At the beginning of the legislative business day, after the prayer, approval of the previous day's Journal, and pledge of allegiance, the Speaker of the House may recognize members for one-minute speeches.
 The rules of the House do not specifically provide for one-minute speeches, rather they have evolved as a unanimous consent practice of the chamber, where members must ask for unanimous consent to address the chamber.
 Under the power of House Rule XVII, clause 2, the Speaker decides when to entertain unanimous consent requests to address the House for one-minute, and how many speeches will be allowed.
-There may be unlimited time for speeches, or pressing legislative business may necessitate a shorter time period.
+There may be unlimited time for speeches, or pressing legislative business may necessitate a shorter time.
 If there are any limitations on time, the majority and minority leadership typically receive advance notice.

 Members do not need to receive prior authorization to deliver a one-minute speech.
 To deliver a one-minute speech, members go to the front row of seats on their party’s side of the Floor and sit down.
 The Speaker will recognize members in turn, alternating between the majority and minority sides.
 When the chair announces that one minute has expired, the Member can finish the sentence underway but must then stop speaking.
 If the member cannot finish their remarks in one minute, they may insert additional material, either the full speech or extraneous materials, such as constituent communications or newspaper articles, into the Congressional Record.
 The inserted material appears in a distinct typeface in the Congressional Record, typically italics.